valory-xyz/open-autonomy/docs/configure_service/service_configuration_file.md

     ref: 79342a93079648ef03ab5aaf14978068fc96587a
 ```

-The depedencies defined at the service level will take priority over the dependencies defined at the agent or component level.
+The dependencies defined at the service level will take priority over the dependencies defined at the agent or component level.
 This means, if you define some dependency `pypi-package==1.0.0` at the agent/component level and re-define it as `py-package==1.1.0` at the service level, `py-package==1.1.0` will get installed when building the agent image following the `service > agent > skill > connection > contract > protocol` priority order.